AbhayKaushik/AbhayKaushik.github.io/_posts/2019-08-09-reading-pym-day1.markdown

   (In short, program loader calls the appropriate interpreter after seeing the she-bang :P )

 - # mu Editor
    Also, I got to know about mu editor for python.
-(I only knew about IDLE :P)
+(I only knew about IDLE)

    mu is more beginner-friendly.